lemiskutswa/Javascript-Udemy-Course/README.md

 but person1 = person 2 //false

+Return stops the execution of the code that comes after it.
+This is useful when you want to check if a situation doesn't meet a given condition and stop the execution of the preceding code.

 <h3>Operator precedence</h3>
 Same as BODMAS?
 Associativity doesn't matter if the precedence is higher.
 But if operatons have the same precedence, the interpretation follows right-to-left associativity.

 <h3>Falsy and truthy values</h3>
 == - abstract equality

 === - strict equality.

 If a boolean is required, javascript tries to coerce a boolean value.
 Caste in point: Let's say you have a constant: